History of the Jews in England (1066–1290): Exploitation of Jewish debts by the Crown

 From the 1270s onwards, the Crown stepped up the acquisition of land from indebted English landowners by forcing the sale of debt bonds held by Jews.
 Since the early 1200s, the Jewish community had been taxed well beyond its means, leading to a reduction in the capital the small number of rich Jewish moneylenders had to support their lending.
 Jews were also disallowed from holding land assets.
 To recoup against a defaulted debt, the bonds for the lands could be sold.
 Continued excessive tallages (Note: A "tallage" was a tax set on the whole Jewish population, of any amount the Crown desired.
 The yields declined over time as capital was drained from the Jewish community through excessive taxation.) would force Jewish lenders to sell their bonds very cheaply to release their capital, which would be bought by courtiers, Edward and, most prominently, his wife Eleanor of Castile.
 Access to the purchase of Jewish bonds was in effect a form of royal patronage.

 By the 1270s, this had led the Jewish community into a desperate position, while Edward, Eleanor and a few others gained vast new estates.
-Contemporaries, however, saw the problem as resulting from Jewish "usury" which contributed to a rise in anti-semitic beliefs.
+Contemporaries, however, saw the problem as resulting from Jewish "usury" which contributed to a rise in antisemitic beliefs.
 Eleanor's participation in "Jewish usury" and dispossession of middling landowners caused her to be criticised both by members of the landed classes and by the church.
 A spectacular example of an estate picked up cheaply can be seen in the release of Leeds Castle to Edward and Eleanor by William de Leybourne, which became a favourite residence.

 Discontent built up about these transactions, and fed into the political demands made by the landowning classes for restrictions on the Jews, both financial and social.
 Concerns were also picked up by the church, with the Archbishop of Canterbury, John Peckham, writing to her to warn her against acquiring "lands which the Jews have extorted with usury from Christians under the protection of the royal court".